nickyiliwang0000/h/projects/project-04.md

 We've provided a list of RESTful APIs that can be accessed publicly and have decent documentation.
 Try to work with an API that has data you find interesting - it'll be more fun that way!
 If you're not sure that an API meets requirements, talk to an instructor.

+You may want to use the pair-programming method:  both team members work together on one computer.
+One person is the typer, but both are talking about what each line of code does.
+The typer role switches back and forth **often**.
+Don't just commit from one person's GitHub account.
+Push your changes, have the other person pull on their machine, and work from there.
+(We will be checking the GitHub commits.)

 Your partners are listed [here](https://docs.google.com/spreadsheets/d/1_Al24ZkClAPSVk_SmDTy4N3q4QX3F1Tf7ukJ2ig13Kk/edit#gid=1482031509).

 ### Public APIs